jruesga/timeline-chart-view/README.md

 * Use an android cursor to access the data and register an DataSetObserver to detect changes and automatically refresh the view.
 * Scrolling sound effects.
 * Auto tick label format selection.
-* Auto color scheme generation based on the background color, but also support custom user palette.
+* Auto color scheme generation based on the background color, but also support custom user palettes.
-* Various graphical representation (normal bars, stacked bars and side-by-side bars)
+* Various types of graphical representation (normal bars, stacked bars and side-by-side bars)

 ### Integration

-The library is avalilable at [jcenter](https://bintray.com/bintray/jcenter).
-You reference inside gradle script with the next snippet of code.
+The library is available at [jcenter](https://bintray.com/bintray/jcenter).
+You can reference it inside gradle script with the next snippet of code.

 ```
 repositories {